 Diamond or Heart

 Neckline and wedding dress style advice for a Large bust

-If you are blessed with a large bosom, wearing an open neckline that shows off décolletage and collar bones are going to make your torso more elongated, which is perfect if you have a big chest.
+If you are blessed with a large bosom, open necklines that shows off decolletage and collar bones are going to make your torso more elongated, which is perfect if you have a big chest.
 With open necklines we mean those that expose skin over your upper chest, such as wide scoop, wide V neck, boat and straight across.
 These necklines are suitable for many body types and especially for women with big bust since they provide a frame to the upper torso without revealing too much cleavage.